arkaba/DH110-Adam/Assignment 2/README.md

 •	How likely they are to perform each task.

 In addition, the administrator asked the participants the following overall website questions to gauge System Usability:
-How much do you disagree with the following statementson a 7-point Likert Scale with a scale from Strongly Disagree to Strongly Agree:
+How much do you disagree with the following statementson a 7-point Likert Scale with a scale from Strongly Disagree to Strongly Agree?
 •	I think that I would like to use this website frequently
 •	I found the website unnecessarily complex.
 •	I thought the website was easy to use.